AWS Core Specification#

 HTTP request checksums#

-When a client calls an operation which has the httpChecksum trait where requestChecksumRequired is set to true, the client MUST include a checksum in the HTTP request.
+By default, when a client calls an operation which has the httpChecksum trait, the client MUST include a checksum in the HTTP request, unless the client is configured to only include checksum when requestChecksumRequired is set to true.

 The computed checksum MUST be supplied at a resolved location as per the resolving checksum location section.
 If the resolved location is header, the client MUST put the checksum into the HTTP request headers.
 If the resolved location is trailer, the client MUST put the checksum into the chunked trailer part of the body.
 The header or trailer name to use with an algorithm is resolved as per the resolving checksum name section.